yevgeniyvaleyev/shop-returns/README.md

 # Motivation

 The purpose of the app is to track refounds of purchases.
 It can be useful when you buy and return a lot of closes in internet.
-So it could be tricky to track whether all retunds landed back to your bank account.
+So it could be tricky to track whether all refunds landed back to your bank account.

 Demo: https://shop-returns.herokuapp.com/ (in development)